 You can plant aromatic plants.
 Citronella, lavender, basil, rosemary, parsley, cilantro, mint or mint are excellent choices.
 Plus, you’ll have food ready to go from garden to table.

 Plant smells are fundamental among the ideas for a sensory garden.
-And this is not a difficult task.
+Fortunately, this isn’t a difficult task.

-It is enough to plant aromatic plants, roses, jasmine, or any plant that gives off a pleasant smell.
-Make sure that these scents are not all together, because it will be difficult to appreciate them.
+It’s enough to plant aromatic plants, roses, jasmine, or any plant that gives off a pleasant smell.
+Make sure that these scents are not all together, however, because it will be difficult to appreciate them individually this way.

-The variety of textures is fundamental for the sensory garden.
-Not only should you have plants that generate different sensations when you touch them, but having a piece of grass where you can walk barefoot is ideal.
+The variety of textures is fundamental for a sensory garden.
+Not only should you have plants that generate different sensations when you touch them, but having grass where you can walk barefoot is ideal.

-You can also have areas with smooth stones or sand that allow you to touch.
+You can also have areas with smooth stones or sand you can touch.
 If you have a pond, putting your feet or hands in it on a hot day will generate a delightful sensation.

-On the other hand, you can add other elements, such as a hammock, a comfortable chair, or a blanket, that allow you to sit and enjoy the place and feel the pleasant sensations of the garden through your body.
+On the other hand, you can add other elements, such as a hammock, a comfortable chair, or a blanket that allow you to sit and enjoy the place and feel the pleasant sensations of the garden throughout your body.

 5. Generate pleasant sounds

 Sounds are important in a garden.
-Although it is a sense that we do not think of at first when entering a green space, it plays a key role.
+Although this is a sense that we usually don’t think of at first when entering a green space, it plays a key role.

 With a fountain, the sound of water will be relaxing.
 However, you can also put bird feeders that allow you to listen to the birds singing.

-If you have a large space, having trees that vibrate with the wind will generate a very pleasant sound.
+If you have a large space, having trees that russtle in the wind will generate a very pleasant sound.